matthew-andrews/mattandre.ws/source/_posts/well-behaved-javascript-component-proposal.md

 When the component wants to inform the parent application of an event prefer to do so via the observer pattern.
 One very light, NPM/bower installable event library is Wilson Page's [event](https://github.com/wilsonpage/event).

 Until it has been instantiated the component should do nothing.
-The component should also do nothing when its javascript is first executed.
+The component should also do nothing when its JavaScript is first executed.

 ### Cleans up after itself.